My Midlife Call

 My mother has a pinched lumbar nerve in her lower back

-My mother has a pinched lumbar nerve in her lower back, causing her back pain, and more pain in her hips, buttocks and legs.
-The picture her doctor gave us is that of a plant whose branches have dried up, no amount of watering will make it green again; it has withered.
-As she walks, she concentrates on each step, but sometimes she is unable to steady herself and she trips on the ground.
-She now uses a cane, while her arm links into mine for support.
+My mother suffers from a pinched lumbar nerve in her lower back, causing her pain not only there, but also in her hips, buttocks, and legs.
+Her doctor described it as a withered plant, explaining that no amount of care would revive it.
+When she walks, she concentrates on each step, but she sometimes loses her balance and trips.
+She now uses a cane, and leans on me for additional support.

-Although my mother's illness has slowed her down, she has insisted on her old routine.
+Despite her illness slowing her down, she's determined to maintain her routine.
 This morning, we went to the market.
-She likes going to the market since this is good exercise for her.
-After getting down the jeepney, she struggled towards the meat and fish sections, proceeded to her sukis and bought chicken, pork, bangus.
-Then we inched our way towards the vegetable and fruit sections.
-When we got home, she took her time organizing everything inside the ref as usual.
-For lunch today, she cooked sinigang, fried chicken, and rice.
+She considers it good exercise.
+After getting off the jeepney, she carefully made her way to the meat and fish stalls, bought chicken, pork, and milkfish from her usual vendors, and then we slowly moved towards the vegetable and fruit sections.
+Once home, she meticulously organized everything in the refrigerator, as always.
+For lunch, she cooked sinigang, fried chicken, and rice.

 My mother insists on maintaining order in the house